 According to legend, three ancient Zoroastrian fire temples, known as the great fires, were said to have come directly from the Zoroastrian god, Ahura Mazda, at the beginning of time.
 Archaeologists have searched for these places, though it's unclear whether the great fires ever existed or were purely mythical.

 Zoroastrians gave their dead “sky burials.”
 They built circular, flat-topped towers called dakhmas, or towers of silence.
 There corpses were exposed to the elements—and local vultures—until the bones were picked clean and bleached.
 Then they were collected and placed in lime pits called ossuaries.

 Dakhmas have been illegal in Iran since the 1970s.
 Many Zoroastrians today bury their dead beneath concrete slabs, though some Parsi in India still practice sky burials.
 A dakhma remains in operation near Mumbai, India, for example.

-Many Europeans became familiar with Zoroastrian founder Zarathustra through the nineteenth century novel Thus Spoke Zarathustra by German philosopher Friedrich Nietzsche.
+Many Europeans became familiar with Zoroastrian founder Zarathustra through the 19th-century novel Thus Spoke Zarathustra by German philosopher Friedrich Nietzsche.

 In it, Nietzsche follows the prophet Zarathustra on his travels.
 Some have called the work “ironic,” since Nietzsche was an avowed atheist.